oposs/unspammer/README.md

 Unspammer watches IMAP folders of your choice and acts on mail arriving in these folders.

+Unspammer can do the following:

+* remove SpamAssassin headers from mail, accidentely tagged as spam
+* forward mail to another address
+* add a running counter to the subject of the mail to act as a ticket number

 To install unspammer as a service, run `unspammer -config path/to/config.yaml -service install`
 ## Sample Config File